tpage99/wcpartners/src/pages/resources/COVID-19.md

 Reading aloud to children has been shown to improve reading, writing and communication skills, logical thinking and concentration, and general academic aptitude, as well as inspire a lifelong love of reading.
 Teachers use Storyline Online in their classrooms, and doctors and nurses play Storyline Online in children’s hospitals.

 Storyline Online is available 24 hours a day for children, parents, caregivers and educators worldwide.
 Each book includes supplemental curriculum developed by a credentialed elementary educator, aiming to strengthen comprehension and verbal and written skills for English-language learners.
 Learn more at: https://www.storylineonline.net/

+### Webster County Library

+With your Webster County Library card you have access to thousands of eBooks and eAudiobooks.
+If you do not have a library card, MoLib2Go has now opened up access to their selections with just your mobile number.
+Learn more here: http://webstercounty.lib.mo.us/download-items/

+For more information about MoLib2Go, visit: https://molib2go.overdrive.com/

 ### Other Resources